This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Composting and Adding Nutrients

-Toss organic scraps, leaves, and grass clippings into a pile to supercharge nutrient cycling.
+Healthy soil starts with composting.
+Toss kitchen scraps, leaves, and grass clippings into a compost pile to discover the magic of nutrient cycling.

 Avoiding Chemicals and Pesticides